Ragtime

-Ragtime, also spelled rag-time or rag time, is a music genre that had its peak from the 1890s to 1910s.
-Its cardinal trait is its syncopated or "ragged" rhythm.
-Ragtime was popularized during the early 20th century by composers such as Scott Joplin, James Scott and Joseph Lamb.
-Ragtime pieces (often called "rags") are typically composed for and performed on piano, though the genre has been adapted for a variety of instruments and styles.
-"Maple Leaf Rag", "The Entertainer", "Fig Leaf Rag", "Frog Legs Rag", and "Sensation Rag" are among the most popular songs of the genre.
+Ragtime, also spelled rag-time or rag time, is a musical style that was popular and heavily influenced musical genres such as the Blues, and was seen in the United States from the 1890s to 1910s.
+Its signature trait is its syncopated or "ragged" rhythm.
+Ragtime was popularized during the early 20th century by composers such as Scott Joplin, James Scott, and Joseph Lamb.
+Ragtime pieces (often called "rags") are typically composed for and performed on the piano, though the genre has been adapted for a variety of instruments and styles.